 There is a wealth of peripatetic tuition available at Skyswood Primary School.
 Children may choose to take piano, guitar, flute, clarinet or violin lessons.
 We are fortunate to have such a talented and devoted group of peripatetic teachers.

-Our curriculum has been reviewed in the light of the revised national curriculum, incorporating an even deeper understanding of the history of music and the teaching of musical notation to KS2 children.
-The new national curriculum sets out the following statements:
+Our curriculum has been reviewed in the light of the national curriculum, incorporating an even deeper understanding of the history of music and the teaching of musical notation to children in KS2.
+The national curriculum sets out the following statements:

 PURPOSE OF STUDY

 Music is a universal language that embodies one of the highest forms of creativity.
 A high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity

 and sense of achievement.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.

 The national curriculum for music aims to ensure that all pupils:

 – perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.

 – learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence.

 – understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.